Golden Fleece, York: History

 In 1800, Elizabeth Johnson was convicted of forging a £1 bank note and was sentenced to death.
 She was hanged on 23 August 1800 and became the last woman to be executed at York's Tyburn.
 A replica of her skull is displayed at the Golden Fleece.
 On 1 January 2022, the skull was stolen from the pub, but was later returned that same month.

-The inn was rebuilt in the 19th century.
-In 1983, it was designated as a grade II listed building by English Heritage.
+The inn was rebuilt around 1840.
+In 1983, it was designated a Grade II listed building by English Heritage.
+It stands between the early-17th-century Sir Thomas Herbert's House at Nos.
+12–14, and Nos.
+18–22, built in 1893 and formerly the Pavement Vaults pub.

-The inn claims to be the most haunted public house in the City of York.
+The inn claims to be the most haunted public house in the city.
 It was featured in Most Haunted, a television series about supposedly paranormal phenomena.